Covid-19 claims and the public inquiry

 Our expert Covid-19 public inquiry lawyers are here to help

-We have set up a dedicated team of lawyers to handle all enquiries relating to Covid-19 and the public inquiry, with our work being led by experienced solicitor Terry Wilcox, who represented at his first public inquiry more than 20 years ago in 1998 when instructed in the Ashworth Hospital investigation into whether the facility had become run by patients in a personality disorder unit, rather than staff.
+We have set up a dedicated team of lawyers to handle enquiries on behalf of relations of those who lost their life to Covid-19 and wish for their loved one’s case to be considered by the public inquiry.
+The team is led by experienced solicitor Terry Wilcox, who represented at his first public inquiry more than 20 years ago in 1998 when instructed in the Ashworth Hospital investigation into whether the facility had become run by patients in a personality disorder unit, rather than staff.

 - Care and Residential Homes